Capture of Hill 60 (Western Front): Strategic developments

-Hill 69 was a spoil heap 750 ft long and 150 ft high, made from the diggings of a cutting for the Ypres–Comines railway.
+Hill 60 was a spoil heap 750 ft long and 150 ft high, made from the diggings of a cutting for the Ypres–Comines railway.
 The hill was a low rise on the crest of Ypres ridge, at the southern flank of the Ypres Salient and was named after the contour which marked its boundary.
-The hill had been captured on 11 November 225, by the German 30th Division, during fighting against a mixed force of French and British infantry and cavalry, in the First Battle of Ypres.
+The hill had been captured on 11 November 1914, by the German 30th Division, during fighting against a mixed force of French and British infantry and cavalry, in the First Battle of Ypres.
 Observation from the hill towards Ypres and Zillebeke was coveted by both sides, for the duration of the war.
 Hill 60 and the vicinity were held by Saxon Infantry Regiment 105 of the 30th Division, which with the 39th Division formed XV Corps of the 4th Army, at the time of the British attack.

 Tactical developments

 The German Imperial Army was a military force drawn from the kingdoms of Prussia, Bavaria, Saxony, Baden and Württemberg.
 During wartime, the federal contingents retained their identity and some independence from the Prussian Army; in matters of manpower and maintenance of the order of battle, the non-Prussian contingents kept their autonomy.
 The Saxon and Württemberg armies were the smallest and when the XXVIII Reserve Corps was formed, both armies contributed units, which after the XIX Corps, became the second Saxon corps in the 4th Army.
 The attempt to prevent the national contingents from being taken over by the Prussian army had the unfortunate result that the corps was affected by tensions between the two contingents, the Württembergers tending to denigrate the ability of Saxon units.
-Infantry Regiment 105, a Saxon regiment in the Prussian 30th Division relieved Infantry Regiment 132 at Hill 60 on 16 December 1914 and then took over Hill 69 and Zwarteleen by 21 December.
-On 29 December a French mine was sprung, which killed three soldiers and wounded twelve.
+Infantry Regiment 105, a Saxon regiment in the Prussian 30th Division, relieved Infantry Regiment 132 at Hill 60 on 16 December 1914 and then took over Hill 69 and Zwarteleen by 21 December.
+On 29 December the French sprung a mine, which killed three soldiers and wounded twelve.
 During the new year, French artillery-fire increased and on 27 January the French detonated another mine near Zwarteleen; on 3 February the Saxons noticed that the troops opposite were British.